jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 The game assumes a character progression from level 1 to 3, as in Holmes' Basic Edition.
 This will makes sense in the Save and Combat Section.
 The system can hold to characters of level up to 5, but the Combat and Save will break for any higher levels.

+Boxed text are rules included on the Chainmail + OD&D House Rules or design discussions that can be ignored.

 # [0] Terminology and Dices

 **Creature**: means a non-player character.
 It can be a soldier, an alien, a monster or a citizen.